Characterisation of silicon photomultipliers in a dilution refrigerator down to 9.4 mK towards a cryogenic cosmic-ray muon veto system: Characterisation analysis

-With the single PE response, we can now calculate the gain, defined as the amount of charge generated in an avalanche in response to each detected photon.
+The separation between each pair of consecutive peaks in Figure~\ref{F:ChargeAmplitudeSpectra_32V} (right) is constant and is proportional to the gain, $G$, defined as the amount of charge generated in an avalanche in response to each detected photon.
 Each microcell in the SiPM produces a highly quantised amount of charge when a photon is absorbed in the active volume, and this response is extremely uniform across all microcells.
 This unique property of SiPMs results in excellent charge resolution, and allows for a very precise measurement of the gain.
-The gain is expected to be proportional with $\Delta V$~\cite{hamamatsu}.
+The gain is expected to increase proportionally with higher $\Delta V$.

-The separation between each pair of consecutive peaks in Figure~\ref{F:ChargeAmplitudeSpectra_32V} is constant and constitutes the gain.
-To determine the separation, we fit individual gaussian functions to the remaining peaks in each spectrum.
-We compute the gain as the difference in the fitted means for the first and second peaks, $G = \mu_{2\mathrm{PE}} - \mu_{1\mathrm{PE}}$.
-The gain measured from the amplitude and charge distributions at $V_{\mathrm{bias}}$ = 32 V ($\Delta V$ = 4.8 V) are $G_{A}$ = 3.52 $\pm$ 0.006 mV and $G_{Q}$ = 0.149 $\pm$ 0.0003 Vs respectively.

-Figure~\ref{F:Gain_versus_V} shows the measured gain as a function of $V_{\mathrm{bias}}$ ($\Delta V$) calculated using charge (blue) and amplitude (red) respectively.
-The gain calculated from the charge, $G_{Q}$, can be converted to the gain in units of the number of charge carriers produced in an avalanche, $G_{N_{e}}$, using the following equation:
+To determine the separation, $S$, we use the results of the gaussian fits to the remaining peaks in the pulse area spectrum.
+We fit out the separation between peaks as a parameter in a linear polynomial fit to the fitted means of the 1, 2, and 3 PE peaks.
+The separation is calculated to be $S_{\mathrm{area}}$ = 0.149 $\pm$ 0.0003 V at $V_{\mathrm{bias}}$ = 32 V. $S_{\mathrm{area}}$ is multiplied by the oscilloscope sampling period to convert the separation into units of charge, which is then divided by the electron charge to calculate the gain: